Looking to file probate in Santa Clara County? This article will provide valuable tips to help you in this process.

 Santa Clara County offers online access for probate matters.
 In addition, a listing of “pre approved matters” can be found here.
 The Probate Division staff update and post the pre approved calendar for upcoming hearings about 48 hours before the scheduled hearing.
 If a matter has been pre approved, no court appearance is necessary.

 When filing probate in Santa Clara County, you should check the probate examiner’s notes starting two weeks before a scheduled hearing.
-The probate notes can be found in through the case online access portal.
-Questions about probate examiner’s notes may be made to the probate examiner via phone at (408) 882-2100 x2668.
+You can find probate notes when you access the case online access portal.
+You can submit questions about probate examiner’s notes to the probate examiner via phone at (408) 882-2100 x2668.

 Low-Cost Probate Help